 2. Be Aware of What you Touch and Carry Hand Sanitizer With You

 The best recommendation to keep your hands clean is by carrying and using hand sanitizing gel regularly.

 These hand sanitizers come in travel-sized bottles with less than 3oz/100ml so you can travel with them in your carry on, or as moist wipes that are just as easy to carry.

 They should be used before and after eating, going to the bathroom, and after touching any surface that has high contact (like door handles, railings, subway holding bars, etc.).

 While Purell is the most popular brand of hand sanitizer in the US, any brand of hand sanitizer will do – preferably with 70% or more alcohol content.

 Though, be aware that you can only fly with up to 70% alcohol content.

 3. Don’t Be Afraid to Wear a Face Mask

-Before the Coronavirus, seeing people wearing masks in public was mostly a common sight in Asia, but now it is a common thing all over the world.
+Before the Coronavirus, seeing people wearing masks in public was mostly a common sight in Asia, but now it is a common thing worldwide.

 While the use of face masks will diminish as the world returns to normalcy, it is safe to say that now more people will be open to the idea of wearing a face mask while traveling.